ACMCMC/ACMCMC/README.md

 ### Hi there 👋

 I'm Aldán, a Computer Science student from Santiago de Compostela.
-I am interested in mass transportation systems, graphic design, PBX systems, webserver backends, Android development, and lots of more things!
+I am interested in mass transportation systems, graphic design, PBX systems, webserver backends, Android development, and lots of other things!

 I love languages as well.
 Some I know are:
 - Spanish